Techniques 22 min read

 Conclusion

-Google Sheets covers two levels of scraping with one tool.
-The IMPORTHTML, IMPORTXML, IMPORTDATA and GOOGLEFINANCE formulas solve everyday tasks without a single line of code, while Apps Script with UrlFetchApp and native JSON.parse takes on everything complex - and does it in the cloud, on a schedule, without your computer.
+Google Sheets covers two levels of extraction with one tool.
+IMPORTHTML, IMPORTXML, IMPORTDATA and GOOGLEFINANCE handle everyday work without a line of code, and Apps Script with UrlFetchApp and native JSON.parse handles branching, pagination and scheduling, on Google's servers rather than yours.